 - Closed Card Sorting: Like open card sorting, closed card sorting asks participants to sort topics of content into pre-defined categories.

-Used in the same way as card sorting, tree testing (aka reverse card sorting) is a ux testing method for evaluating the “findabililty” of topics in a website.
+Used in the same way as card sorting, a tree test (aka reverse card sorting) is a UX research (usability testing) method for evaluating the “findabililty” of topics in a website or app.

 Using a simplified text version of a site’s structure, user’s navigate a series of top-level topics, choosing a heading and then a list of subtopics.
 User’s complete the task when they are satisfied they have chosen the correct topic.

 - Create your “tree”.
-This is the site’s structure of your website.
+This is the structure of your website.

 - Write a series of “find it” tasks.
 For example: You bought a new watch and need a protective case.
 Where would you look to a buy a protect case?